hzi-bifo/AMR_benchmarking/README.md

 https://bitbucket.org/deaytan/data_preparation
 https://bitbucket.org/deaytan/neural_networks/src/master/

+TODO:

-We make modifications on top of their codes, due to the feature generation tool upgradation.
-We make pipelines on top of their python files.
-We rewrite the python codes, changing from Python 2 to Python 3.
+- We make modifications on top of their codes, due to the feature generation tool upgradation.
+- We make pipelines on top of their python files.
+- We rewrite the python codes, changing from Python 2 to Python 3.